About

 Anna Posacka smiling in casual clothes standing on a beach with mountains and water in the background.

 Dr. Anna Posacka is an expert in plastic pollution, ocean health, and sustainable innovation.
-Her work has contributed to national and international strategies to address microplastics and plastic waste, with a particular focus on textiles, ocean monitoring, and upstream solutions.
+Her work has informed national and international strategies to address microplastics and plastic waste, with a particular focus on textiles, ocean monitoring, and upstream solutions.

-Anna has led high-impact research, including a recent government-funded report that contributed to Canada’s emerging strategy on textile plastic waste.
-She has also advised on the science and risk assessments related to microplastics and supported policy development at various levels.
-As Chief Scientist at Ocean Diagnostics Inc, she established a cutting-edge laboratory and helped bring plastic pollution monitoring technologies to market.
-At Ocean Wise, she also directed research with leading apparel brands and government agencies to reduce microfibre pollution and advance sustainable product design and industry practices.
+She has led applied research and contributed to science-policy frameworks, including a recent federal report that helped shape Canada’s emerging strategy on textile plastic waste.
+As Chief Scientist at Ocean Diagnostics Inc, she established a commercial microplastics lab and helped bring plastic pollution monitoring technologies to market.
+At Ocean Wise, she directed research with apparel brands and government agencies to reduce microfibre pollution and improve product design and industry practices.

 Anna also brings deep experience in public engagement and science communication.
-She has developed educational toolkits, contributed to national awareness campaigns, and served as scientific advisor for Creatures of Convenience, a CBC documentary exploring plastic pollution.
+She has developed educational toolkits, contributed to national campaigns, and served as a scientific advisor on Creatures of Convenience, a CBC documentary on plastic pollution.

 Explore scientific publications on ResearchGate , or connect on LinkedIn